Fireteam: United Kingdom

 The fireteam is generally used as a subdivision of the section for fire and maneuver rather than as a separate unit in its own right, although fireteams or fireteam-sized units are often used for reconnaissance tasks, special operations, and urban patrols (usually being to referred to as a "brick" in the latter scenario).

 United States

+In U.S. armed forces, the smallest military unit is a fire team, which typically contains four or fewer soldiers/marines and is usually grouped into two or three teams into a squad or section.
+Fire teams are organized as a fire-and-maneuver team -- one fire team is fighting, while the other is moving.

+A rifle fire team consists of four soldiers/marines, a scout team consists of three scouts, but there are also two-man teams armed with antiarmor weapons or medium machine gun: